 I decided to ask for a flight following: good practice for IFR flight communications (of course, not exactly, but close enough).
 And it is a good idea to get a traffic information in that area.
 Climbing to 5500.
-The air is calm and cool.
-Perfect in summer.
-No clouds, so nothing prevents me to climb to that altitude.
+The air is calm and cool, today was a perfect summer weather.
+No clouds, so nothing prevented me to climb to that altitude.

-15 miles to the destination.
-ASOS.
-Weather, runway in use.
-“The restaurant is closed”.
+About 15 miles to the destination it’s better to get ASOS information: the weather and a runway in use at the destination airport.
+Apart from that, I heard something like “the restaurant is closed”.
 Oh, it seems that I have no breakfast today.

 Landing, vacating the runway.
-I am asking taxiing to the FBO.
+I am asking for a clearance for taxiing to the FBO.
 Taxiing to something that I supposed to be the FBO, but… “N7692U, FBO is in another direction!”.
 “Request progressive taxi…” How can I know that the FBO is the small building with a 4-plane parking?
-I thought that it is a group of hangars and 100-plane parking nearby… No signs in the airport, no marks on the airport diagram.
+I thought that it is a group of hangars and 100-plane parking nearby… No signs at the airport, no markings on the airport diagram.
 BTW, thank you very much for understanding!

 So, it’s time to go back.
-The weather still looks good, the coffee is done.
+The weather still looked good, and I was done with my coffee.

-On the way back I decided to ask for a flight following again: there are some clouds on the way, and it is a good idea to have traffic advisories.
-I fly non-IFR airplane, and possibly I even cannot go direct.
+On the way back I decided to ask for a flight following again: there were some clouds on the way, and it was a good idea to have traffic advisories.
+I fly a VFR-only airplane, which means that I cannot enter the clouds under any circumstances, and possibly I even could not manage to go direct.
 In that case flight following can be a good advantage.

 I requested 4500, but the controller asked me for 3500.
 OK, why not.
 After some time I have been seeing clouds straight ahead.
 OK, asking 4500.
-Clouds are still somewhere in front of me and getting closer.
+Clouds were still somewhere in front of me and were getting closer.
 6500.
 No way, still below the tops somewhere in front of me.
-Damn, I supposed that tops should be at about 4000-5000!
-I have absolutely no wish to try to go through that labyrinth.
+Damn, I supposed that those tops should be at about 4000-5000!
+I had absolutely no wish to try to go through that labyrinth.
 So, I should either try to go higher, or descend and proceed below them.
 OK, descending back to the summer hot.
-I cannot continue direct, I don’t want to go back, so making 360.
+I was not able to continue direct, I didn’t want to go back, so I had to make 360s, like a spiral.
 6000, 5000, 4000, 3000.
-Still a little bit above the cloud base.
+Still almost at the cloud base.
 2000.
 OK, at least here I am well below.
 I can proceed to my destination, and it is easy to find a labyrinth path when you are below it.

-After about 10 miles the clouds become scattered to few.
+After about 10 miles the clouds became something between few and scattered.
 Oh, every day in that place I can see almost the same.
 Two more hours, and there will be thunderstorms here.
-But now it is still good.
+But at that moment it was still good.

 What a nice weekend! =)